internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 ## Rationale and alternatives

-- The RFC serves as a basis for objectice criteria for members and a generic application process.
-Not having defined certain citeria and application process may lead to security flaws and fraud.
+- The RFC serves as a basis for objective criteria for members and a generic application process.
+Not having defined certain criteria and application process may lead to security flaws and fraud.
 - The process could be automated
 - The Sovrin Steward Business Policies V2 are one the best practices.